Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflow-client-server-secure.md

 ### Create a secure server

-This section demonstrates creating a secure server.
+This section shows creating a secure server.
 It uses the simple server code example as a starting point.

 Start by creating a `NetworkSettings` object in the `Start` method and configure it as follows: